Karennarodriguez/software_engineering/README.md

     * change basic account information (i.e. profile picture, username, display name, password, etc.)
 * Users of type Local Organization can:
   * Create a post
     * 	A post is an informational graphic or description of issues that may be occurring within a specific community.
 It can also be an ad promoting a certain cause or event.
 Within a post you can incorporate text, images, gifs, etc.
   * Modify a post
     * 	Allows user to make edits to all parts of a post.
 They can modify the text or remove/change attachments to their post.
   * Delete a post
     * 	Removes a post from the organization’s account and their follower’s feed.
   * Create an event
     * An event is a specific type of post that gives users of the type community member the ability to learn about what’s occurring in their community and make a reservation to attend or help out for the event.
   * Modify an event
     * 	Allows the organization that created the post to change the date/time, description, etc.
   * Cancel an event
     * Notifies users who made reservations for the event that it has been cancelled.
 * Users of type Community Member can:
   * Comment on a post
+    * Users can react to a post created by a local organization.
+This is where users can leave any questions in regards to the post or questions they would like the organizations to answer.
   * Like a post
+    * Another way a user can react to a post created by a local organization.
+A 'like' of a post represents that the user is interested on what has been uploaded by the organization when scrolling through the main feed.
+The posts that are liked are saved and only the user can access them in the future.
+The 'liked' posts are found in the account settings under profile.
   * Save an event
+    * Another way a user can react to a post created by a local organization.
+Saving an event means that the user is interested in attending the event.
+They have yet to confirm full attendance, but will start receiving updates and notifications made by the organizers.
-  * Bookmark a post
+  * Bookmark a post and/or event
+    * Another way a user can react to a post created by a local organization.
+To 'bookmark' a post and/or event means the user is interested on what has been uploaded by the organization.
+This will be saved on their profile tab, giving them easy access to go back to such post/event.
+  * Follow an event
+    * Another way a user can react to a post created by a local organization.
+To 'follow' an event means the user is going to attend.
+The user receive updates and notifications on the event made by the organizations, as well as other users that are attending.
+A user also has the ability to 'unfollow' an event.